 Naturally, a lot of our readers happen to be coaches.
 However, most of us were all players at one point and we all understand that a team's success is a function of the actions of both players and coaches.

-If you are a coach, feel free to forward this to your players as we believe even one of these points will make them a better player.
+If you are a coach, feel free to forward this article on how to be a better athlete and teammate to your players, as we believe even one of these points will make them a better player.

 1. Redefine Your Understanding of the Term "Hard Work": Having an excellent work ethic is not a one-time push, it is a consistent and continual effort.
 The hardest worker on the team is not the one blowing up the weight room when they show up 75% of the time.
 Rather, it's the one that shows up every time, on time and gives a continuous high level of effort day-in and day-out.
 The hardest worker is in it for the long haul.